Semi-supervised Contrastive Learning Using Partial Label Information: Related Work

 \section{Related Work}

-Data augmentation, semi-supervised learning, and dual and triplet networks are existing learning approaches that are closely related to Nullspace Tuning, and there is a large literature for each.
+Data augmentation, semi-supervised learning, and contrastive learning are existing learning approaches that are closely related to Nullspace Tuning, and there is a large literature for each.
 Thorough reviews are available elsewhere \cite{perez2017effectiveness,zhu2009introduction,zhu2005semi,kumar2016learning}.
 In this section we discuss specific work that is most closely related, and work that we use as experimental baselines.